jjbuschhoff/hyped/README.md

 [![PyPi version](https://badgen.net/pypi/v/hyped/)](https://pypi.org/project/hyped)
 [![PyPi license](https://badgen.net/pypi/license/hyped/)](https://pypi.org/project/hyped/)

-Hyped is a versatile framework built on top of Hugging Face Datasets, designed to simplify the management and execution of data pipelines.
-With Hyped, you can define data pipelines as sequences of data processors, leveraging the rich ecosystem of Hugging Face datasets while also providing the flexibility to implement custom processors when needed.
+Hyped is a versatile framework built on top of [HuggingFace Datasets](https://huggingface.co/docs/datasets/en/index), designed to simplify the management and execution of data pipelines.
+With Hyped, you can define data pipelines as a Directed Acyclic Graph (DAG) of data processors, leveraging the rich ecosystem of the datasets library while also providing the flexibility to implement custom processors when needed.

+Hyped aims to offer an intuitive high-level interface for defining and executing data pipelines, all while being flexible and scalable.

 ## Features

 - **Seamless Integration with Hugging Face Datasets**: Utilize the extensive collection of datasets available through [HuggingFace](https://huggingface.co/docs/datasets/en/index) with ease.
 Hyped handles data loading and preprocessing using HuggingFace's powerful tools.
-- **Flexible Data Processing**: Define complex data processing workflows using a sequence of data processors.
+- **Flexible Data Processing**: Define complex data processing workflows by linking data processors in a DAG.
 Hyped comes with a set of general-purpose processors out of the box, allowing for a wide range of transformations and manipulations on your data.
 - **Configurable Data Processors**: Each data processor in Hyped is fully configurable, allowing users to fine-tune their behavior according to specific requirements.
 This flexibility enables users to customize data processing workflows and adapt them to different use cases seamlessly.
 - **Custom Processor Support**: Implement custom data processors tailored to your specific requirements.
 Whether you need to apply domain-specific transformations or integrate with external libraries, Hyped provides the flexibility to extend its functionality as needed.
 - **Efficient Execution**: Execute your data pipelines efficiently, whether you're working with small datasets or processing large volumes of data.
 Hyped supports multiprocessing and data streaming out of the box, enabling efficient utilization of computational resources and avoiding memory limitations when processing large datasets.